YesCT/alim.ac/source/blog/2014-02-08-open-source-survival-guide-with-coraline-ada-ehmke.html.md

 Yesterday I attended a talk by [Coraline Ada Ehmke][] titled _The Open Source Survival Guide_.
 READMORE
 The talk was hosted by the Chicago chapter of [Girl Develop It][].
+It was my first time at this meetup and I'm glad that I beat the five o'clock "I just want to go home" feeling, as well as Chiberian weather to attend.

-This is a rough outline of notes that I took during the talk.
-My reflections are below the outline.
+This is a rough outline of notes that I took during the talk and my thoughts at the end of the post.

-Perhaps one day I will master the dark art of livetweeting.
+One day maybe I will master the dark art of livetweeting at events.

 [Coraline Ada Ehmke]: http://bantik.github.io
 [Girl Develop It]: http://www.meetup.com/Girl-Develop-It-Chicago-IL